 Why You’ll Love This Recipe

-- Chicken Alfredo combines the rich creaminess of the classic dish with satisfying protein from chicken breast.
+- Crockpot chicken Alfredo combines the rich creaminess of the classic dish with satisfying protein from chicken breast.

 - The ingredients in this dish are simple and can be found at any grocery store.

 - Whether you're feeding a large crowd or simply need a comforting weeknight meal on a busy night, this crock pot dinner has got you covered.

 - Boneless Skinless Chicken Breast - Provides a tender, lean protein base that absorbs the flavors.